IBM/kube101/workshop/Lab1/README.md

    kube-hou02-pa1e3ee39f549640aebea69a444f51fe55-w1   173.193.99.136   10.76.194.30   free           normal   Ready    hou02   1.5.6_1500*
    ```

-   We can see that our `<public-IP>` is `173.193.99.136`.
+   Our `<public-IP>` is `173.193.99.136`.

-6. Now that you have both the address and the port, you can now access the application in the web browser
+6. Now that you have both the address and the port, you can access the application in the web browser
    at `<public-IP>:<nodeport>`.
-In the example case this is `173.193.99.136:31208`.
+In the example, this is `173.193.99.136:31208`.

 Congratulations, you've now deployed an application to Kubernetes!

 When you're all done, you can either use this deployment in the
 [next lab of this course](../Lab2/README.md), or you can remove the deployment
-and thus stop taking the course.
+and stop the course.

   1. To remove the deployment, use `$ kubectl delete deployment guestbook`.

   2. To remove the service, use `$ kubectl delete service guestbook`.

-You should now go back up to the root of the repository in preparation
+If you decide to continue with the course, go back up to the root of the repository in preparation
 for the next [Lab 2](../Lab2/README.md), by running: `$ cd ..`.